-To be honest, does it even really need to be raining to add this to your bucket list?!
+To be honest, does it even really need to be raining in NYC to add this to your bucket list?!
 Three popular places to pet kitties with a cafe experience are at The Brooklyn Cat Cafe, Koneko (LES), and Meow Parlour.

 What better way to spend a rainy day in NYC, am I right?!

 At all 3 cat cafes, you can even adopt a cat!
 And you thought you were bringing home the Statue of Liberty and I Love NY souvenirs!